ichoooo/DataCamp-Projects/SQL/Analyzing Students' Mental Health/README.md

 Explore the students data using PostgreSQL to find out if you would come to a similar conclusion for international students and see if the length of stay is a contributing factor.

+Here is a data description of the columns you may find helpful.

 <img width="499" height="332" alt="image" src="https://github.com/user-attachments/assets/e7f68400-4ca1-4322-8f61-ef1913babf77" />